Rahulcdry07/PDF2JSON/docs/API_ANALYTICS_GUIDE.md

 ## 📖 Overview

-PDF2JSON now includes comprehensive API documentation and a real-time analytics dashboard to monitor usage, performance, and system health.
+EstimateX now includes comprehensive API documentation and a real-time analytics dashboard to monitor usage, performance, and system health.

 ## 🎯 Features